Property development costs - detailed breakdown

-This article will provide a detailed breakdown of all major costs associated with the property development cost budget.
+Here is a detailed breakdown of all major costs associated with the property development cost budget.

-Formulating a project budget is an essential aspect of the loan structure for the project.
+Formulating a project budget is an essential aspect of the loan structure for the property development project.
 A budget can never be 100 percent accurate because it is nothing more than an initial prediction influenced by the analyst's expertise, education, risk preferences, and expectations.